Wednesday, April 10, 2013

 - this Opus 64 is the last of his 3 violin concertos

-(L) all three movements (R) I. only
+(L) all 3 movements (R) first movement

 / The First Walpurgis Night